huawei-noah/vega/docs/en/algorithms/mfasc.md

 The algorithm is applicable to any search space that can be encoded into ℝ^n.

+We use a MobileNetV2 search space (see HYPERLINK "https://arxiv.org/abs/1906.09607") to demonstrate the work of MF-ASC.
+The search space includes various combinations of values of repetitions and channels for each layer of the MobileNetV2.

 ## 4. Usage Guide

 For details about how to search a model, see the following configuration file for parameter setting: